gnuradio/greps/grep-0001-coding-guidelines.md

 * Remember that we create git repositories, not just code.
 This means every commit is part of our project and should be treated as such.

+## Comments

+* When working in code, there may be additions or things you might not know how to do just yet.
+It is appropriate in these instances to make a comment about it.
+The convention for this is to use the following keywords to indicate where you have left something for later:
+  * Use TODO comments for low-priority fixes
+  * Use FIXME comments for high-priority fixes